 UCG actively supports charity and the arts:

-Donmar Warehouse Theatre – The Donmar Warehouse is a 251-seat subsidised theatre located in the heart of Covent Garden in London’s West End.
+Donmar Warehouse Theatre – The Donmar Warehouse is a 251-seat theatre located in the heart of Covent Garden in London’s West End.
 Since 1992 it has built a reputation for artistic excellence as one of the UK’s leading producing theatres.
 The Donmar works with the industry’s finest creative artists to present an unparalleled programme of award-winning theatre.
-UCG supported their Dryden Street development project.
+UCG supported their Dryden Street project and the refurbishment of the Earlham Street theatre.

 V & A – UCG supported the new £50 million Exhibition Road Building project is the largest architectectural intervention at the Museum for over a century.
 Designed by award-winning Amanda Levete Architects, the project has a porcelain-tiled public courtyard – the first of its kind – overlooked by the V&A’s historic facades, a major new entrance to improve access to the Museum’s world-leading collections, and a vast subterranean gallery space where the V&A will stage its programme of headline temporary exhibitions.